-Formed by brothers Laurence and Sam, You, Me, Everybody pushes the limits of a genre steeped with tradition; bending the rules and playing bluegrass their way.
-While upbeat bangers are part of their repertoire, this is no pub band, rather a collection of the best New Zealand acoustic instrumentalists who are searching for a new, dynamic sound that showcases the best of Americana in Aotearoa.
+Originally formed by brothers Laurence and Sam Frangos-Rhodes, ‘You, Me, Everybody’ showcases the talents of Kim Bonnington, Nat Torkington and Rob Henderson.
+Together ‘You, Me, Everybody’ pushes the boundaries of what New Zealand knows of a genre that was formed on tradition and rules to create progressive bluegrass.
+While upbeat bangers are part of their repertoire, this is no pub band, but rather a collection of the some of the best New Zealand acoustic instrumentalists who are searching for a new, dynamic sound that showcases the best of Americana in Aotearoa.

-Referred to as New Zealand’s first Bluegrass Supergroup, the excitement around their inception saw them play their first live gig as openers for The Felice Brothers as part of the Americana fest at Auckland’s Tuning Fork.
-They recorded their EP a week later and in February 2020, You, Me, Everybody released their self-titled debut EP, reaching number 13 in the New Zealand music charts.
+Referred to as New Zealand’s first Bluegrass Supergroup, the excitement around their inception saw them play their first live gig as openers for The Felice Brothers taking part in the Americana fest at Auckland’s Tuning Fork.
+They recorded their EP a week later and in February 2020, ‘You, Me, Everybody’ released their self-titled debut EP, which reached number 13 in the New Zealand album charts.
+This debut also saw them named as finalist for the Best NZ Folk Artist, 2021 in the Aotearoa Music Awards.
+They were chosen as one of four international Bluegrass bands to be featured in the International Bluegrass Music Association’s Leadership Bluegrass forum, showcasing a performance by the band directly after a presentation by Grammy award winning, Sarah Jarosz.
+Their first full length album, Southern Sky, was released in January 2021, which again debuted in the top 20 of the NZ album charts.

 Albi - Abli & The Wolves